Ramires Santos do Nascimento joined Chelsea in the summer of 2010 on a four-year contract after one season with Benfica.

 Comfortable in either the centre or the right of midfield, he spent just over two seasons in Belo Horizonte with Cruzeiro, whom he joined from Joinville in 2007, and became a state champion appearing in 61 league matches and scoring 10 times.

-Ramires made his Brazil debut in the summer of 2009 and was an ever-present as they lifted the Confederations Cup in South Africa.
+Ramires was a member of the Brazil squad which won bronze at the 2008 Beijing Olympics.
+He made his senior Brazil debut in the summer of 2009 and was an ever-present as they lifted the Confederations Cup in South Africa.

 Picked in Dunga's 23-man squad for the World Cup a year later, he appeared in four of their five matches but was suspended for the 2-1 defeat to Holland in the quarter-finals after accumulating two yellow cards.
 His only start was against Chile in the first knockout round.